fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 		<td>This instance is used to customize specific values of the chart.
 Following are the instance methods of `ValueFormatting`:<br/>1.
 Alpha(integer)<br/>2.
 Color(Hex Color Code(string))<br/>3.
 Dashed(boolean)<br/>4.
 ShowValue(boolean)<br/>5.
 Link(string)<br/>6.
 DisplayValue(string)<br/>7.
 ToolText(string)<br/>8.
 ValuePosition(Enum)</td>
 	</tr>
 </table>

+### Data Marker

+A data marker mark a single point on the data plot.
+To configure the data marker, use the following APIs: